E-Sh4rk/KuruTools/README.md

 - The rom extractor binaries must be placed in the same directory as the level editor, with the name `KuruRomExtractor.dll`
-- The Kuru Kuru Kururin ROM must be placed in the working directory (most of time, it is the same directory as the level editor), with the name `input.gba`
+- The *Kuru Kuru Kururin* or *Kururin Paradise* ROM must be placed in the working directory (most of time, it is the same directory as the level editor), with the name `input.gba`
 - The patched ROM will be saved in the working directory, with the name `output.gba`